LoomaDesign

 How to Fix Pixelated Product Photos for Ecommerce: Upscale, Retouch, or Reshoot

-Pixelated product photos are not just a design problem.
+Pixelated product photos create more than a design problem.
 They can make a product look cheaper, hide important details, and reduce trust before a shopper reads the offer.

-The fix is not always "make it bigger."
+The fix depends on the damage.
 A weak product image may need AI upscaling, manual retouching, a cleaner crop, better compression, or a new shoot.
 The right choice depends on why the image became pixelated and which product details must stay accurate.

 Quick Answer